giobel/giobel.github.io/_posts/2019-09-05-PimpMyRevit.md

 - It's not as fast as a macro or C# addin
 - Easier to share few lines of code than a custom node
+- No version control
-- Dynamo never ending version compatibility issues
+- Dynamo never ending version compatibility issues and custom packages problems

 ## Problems